Building Our Community

 • Would not move forward without a loan from the Fund

 • The Fund intends to make character-based micro loans at least during the pilot phase.
 The underwriting process will not consider credit scores, citizenship status, or incarceration history.
-Personal guarantees will not be required as part of the loan approval process.
+Personal guarantees will not be required as part of the loan approval process for loans less than $25,000.

 Let’s build